regular/ssb-cms/README.md

 TODO: Before publishing the editor's content, make sure it actually differs from the lates revision and the content is valid json and satisfies a schema or validation function.

 ### Renderers

-A renderer is a function that takes an object and returns an html element, potentially with event handlers already attached.
+Renderers are composable Javascript functions that follow the `hyperobj` pattern.
+They take an object as input and generate an HTMLElement.
+Renderers can invoke other Renderers to render child nodes (or otherwise related Nodes).
+They also provide and add event handlers to the HTML elements they return.

 Renderers can be used to implement in-place editing of content. (e.g. content-editable divs, images are drag-targets).
 On creation, a renderer receives the ssb api, so it can access the network/database.
 TODO: A set of standard renderers are provided for `content.type` `post` and `about` messages.
 User can provide their own rendering functions to render custom content-tyes.

 TODO: Renderers either occupy the space of the editor (tabbed UI), or they render the entire view port _behind_ the ssb-cms UI.
 The user can switch between three modes: